4 Billboard Analysis

 Since we have our answer here and we’re not using the result later, we don’t need to create a new object or anything.
 Printing it to our notebook is sufficient.

 So, Taylor Swift … is that who you guessed?
-A little history here, Swift past Elton John in August 2019.
-Elton John has been around a long time, but Swift’s popularity at a young age, plus changes in how Billboard counts plays in the modern era (like streaming) has rocketed her to the top.
+A little history here, when I started using this data back in 2018, Elton John topped the list.
+Elton John has been around a long time, but Swift’s popularity plus changes in how Billboard counts plays in the modern era (like streaming) has rocketed her to the top.
 (Sorry, Rocket Man).
 And it doesn’t hurt that she is re-releasing her entire catalog (Taylor’s version)!

-The list we’ve created here is based on unique performer names, and as such considers collaborations separately.
+• The list we’ve created here is based on unique performer names, and as such considers collaborations separately.
 For instance, Drake is near the top of the list but those are only songs he performed alone and not the many, many collaborations he has done with other performers.
-So, songs by “Drake” are counted separately than “Drake featuring Future” and even “Future featuring Drake”.
-You’ll need to make this clear when you write your data drop in a later assignment.
-If you include collaborations, Drake has something like 3,150 appearances compared to Taylor’s 1,618.
+Songs by “Drake” are counted separately than “Drake featuring Future” and even “Future featuring Drake”.
+You’ll need to make this clear when you write about this later.
+(If you include collaborations, Drake has way more appearances than Taylor.)

 We’ve learned something here from the data and we should note it for our future selves in something we call a “data takeaway,” which is a prose sentence explaining our finding.
 You’ll do this for each “answer” you find in your data.

-1. Add the following sentence after your code chunk
+1. Add the following text after your code chunk to explain the findings

-Data Takeaway: Taylor Swift has more appearances on the Billboard Hot 100 than any other artist in history, excluding collaborations among multiple artists.
-Through 2023, she has 1,386 appearances.
+Data Takeaway: Taylor Swift has more solo appearances on the Billboard Hot 100 than any other artist in history with 1,582 appearances through July 27, 2024.
+This does not include collaborations with other artists.

 Writing these sentences help you understand what you’ve found in your data.
 When you get toward the end of your project, you’ll collect these takeaways in your index.qmd file.

-Now that you have your first quest answers, let’s celebrate by rendering your notebook so you can see all your pretty work.
+Now that you have your first quest answer, let’s celebrate by rendering your notebook so you can see all your pretty work.

 1. In the toolbar of your notebook, click the Render button or use the Cmd-Shift-k keyboard command.